RaminTK/ML/README.md

 There are 26 features and 458,213 rows
 There are 3 columns with integer data type, 4 columns with float data type and the rest of the 19

+The data cleaning techniques are used on this dataset to reduce the effects of manipulations in the dataset.

 I used several regressions to predict the true price of 2nd hand cars.

 The regressions used are as follows: